|Learn how to build mentoring relationships with youth.|

 - Being respectful

 Your protégé may well have a different racial or socioeconomic background than yours.
-He or she will, obviously, be somewhat younger than you, and will probably not have attained your level of education and life experience.
+They will, typically, be somewhat younger than you, and will probably not have attained your level of education and life experience.
 It's very important, though, that you be conscious of any preconceived notions you have about your protégé based on these things, and avoid letting any prejudices you have color your relationship.
 Your protégé is an individual, with individual strengths and individual faults.
 Don't let preconceived ideas about your protégé's race/culture/class act as a barrier to your relationship!

-At the same time, you will want to be aware of cultural issues that may have an impact on your relationship.
-For example, if your protégé practices Islam, it would be inappropriate for you to invite him to a pig roast--his religion forbids him to eat pork.
+At the same time, you will want to be aware of cultural and social issues that may have an impact on your relationship.
 Your awareness of and respect for your protégé's cultural traditions will go far toward strengthening the bond between you.

 And remember: Your relationship with your protégé is not a "one-way street."
 By labeling the youth - in any way - you run the risk of overlooking everything he or she has to offer the relationship.

-Respecting your protégé's cultural beliefs is only one of many steps you can take toward gaining his or her trust.
-Depending on his or her background, your protégé may never have experienced a close, trusting relationship with an adult.
-He or she may be wary at first, and may have trouble believing you'll be there when he or she needs you.
-Even if your protégé has had an idyllic background, he or she is unlikely to trust you automatically--you'll need to earn his or her trust.
+Respecting your protégé's cultural beliefs is only one of many steps you can take toward gaining their trust.
+They may be wary at first, and may have trouble believing you'll be there when he or she needs you.
+No matter your protégé's background, they are unlikely to trust you automatically--you'll need to earn their trust.
 Here are some tips that will help you:

 - First and foremost, give your protégé time to trust you.
 Trust doesn't happen overnight, it builds over time.
 It's something you have to earn.